Skip to main content Skip to navigation Skip to footer

 12.6 refresh

-Refresh machine activation and repo licenses on a remote machine
+Refresh repo licenses on a remote machine

 activation

-Refresh machine activation on a remote machine
+Refresh repo licenses on a remote machine

 rdc subscription refresh activation [options]